thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 I2C
 ~~~

-There are multiple ways to interface with the GMSL devices on AD-GMSL522-SL such
+There are multiple ways to interface with the GMSL devices on the AD-GMSL522-SL Board such
 as the Linux I2CSET and I2CGET functions as well as smbus, though, regardless of
 the method, one should pay attention to which I2C bus of the Jetson is connected
 to which GMSL parts or connectors.
 See below for some example commands and what